 (Photo credit: El Dorado County Historical Museum)

+While the US Government decided against a reservation in Ruby Valley, the location was well situated along travel routes.
 Rogers built a house, planted a garden, and started a trading post.
 He supplemented his income by trapping and skinning a variety of animals, including wolves, minks, badgers, antelopes, and deer.
-He was assisted by Frederick William Hurst.
+Eventually, he was assisted by Frederick William Hurst.

 (now in Elko)